English ship Nonsuch (1646): Service after the Restoration 1661

 With Captain Parker in Command she sail with the Earl of Sandwich's Squadron to Tangiers.
 She was with Sir John Lambert's squadron in the Mediterranean during the winter of 1661/62.
 On 19 March 1664 she was under the command of Captain Nicholas Parker with Sir Thomas Allin's squadron in the Mediterranean.
 Captain Philip Bacon took command on 4 November 1664.

 Loss

-Nonsuch was wrecked in a storm at Gibraltar on 3 December 1664.
+The Nonsuch was wrecked (with all hands lost) in a storm at Gibraltar on 3 December 1664, along with the Phoenix.